 The delivery lifecycles we will explore are:

-- Agile/Basic.
-DAD’s Agile/Basic lifecycle which extends Scrum’s construction lifecycle.
-We call this the basic/agile lifecycle because it’s likely where you’re going to start.
-Common scenarios for adopting this version of the lifecycle include situations where you’re extending Scrum to be sufficient for your needs or you’re transitioning from RUP to a disciplined agile approach.
+- Agile.
+DAD’s Agile lifecycle which extends Scrum’s construction lifecycle.
+Common scenarios for adopting this version of the lifecycle include situations where you’re extending Scrum to be sufficient for your needs or you’re taking an agile project approach.

-- Lean/Advanced.
-The Advanced/Lean lifecycle encompasses lean strategies such as minimizing work in process, maximizing flow, a continuous stream of work (instead of fixed iterations), and reducing bottlenecks.
+- Advanced.
+The Lean lifecycle encompasses lean strategies such as minimizing work in process, maximizing flow, a continuous stream of work (instead of fixed iterations), and reducing bottlenecks.
 New work is pulled from the work item pool when the team has capacity.

 - Continuous Delivery: Lean.
 DAD’s Continuous Delivery: Lean lifecycle is basically a leaner version of the Continuous Delivery: Agile lifecycle where the product is shipped into production or the marketplace on a very regular basis.
 This could be often as daily, although weekly or monthly is quite common too.